courtneylee1321/eatssentials/README.md

 ![Recipes](https://raw.githubusercontent.com/courtneylee1321/eatssentials/master/recipes.JPG)
 # Main Files
 ## Index.php
-PHP hosting our website
+PHP is hosting our website

 ## Style.css
-CSS creating a user-friendly interface that users can interact with easily
+CSS is creating a user-friendly interface that users can interact with easily

 ## Ingredient.sql
 SQL file creating a database table to store ingredients from the user's refrigerator